-- 37 useful characters, including spaces; - Use double-height, single-width characters - Justification codes to burn in subtitles in the correct position are mandatory.
-Never use spaces to position text - For the use of foreign accented characters and/or special characters, STL files must be edited for Level 2 teletext display (DSC 2); - Do not place subtitles in the first 10 useful frames of a programme (audio or video). - Allow at least 5 frames between two subtitles - Remove the last subtitle, at the latest, 1 second before programme TC Out - TC IN and TC OUT of each subtitle must be consistent (No TC Out < to TC IN, No TC In < TC Out of the previous subtitle); - Never place a subtitle over the programme Copyright - Only include text for broadcast in the subtitle file.
-Do not fill out any additional fields or create any zero-duration subtitles
+- 37 useful characters, including spaces; - Use double-height, single-width characters; - Justification codes to burn in subtitles in the correct position are mandatory.
+Never use spaces to position text; - For the use of foreign accented characters and/or special characters, STL files must be in Level-2 teletext display (DSC 2); - Do not place subtitles in the first 10 useful frames of a programme (audio or video); - Allow at least 5 frames between two subtitles; - Remove the last subtitle, at the latest, 1 second before programme TC Out; - TC IN and TC OUT of each subtitle must be consistent (No TC Out < to TC IN, No TC In < TC Out of the previous subtitle); - Never place a subtitle over the programme Copyright; - The subtitle file must only contain text for broadcast.
+Do not fill out any additional fields or create any zero-duration subtitles.

-EBU-authorised characters
+EBU-authorised characters: